labdao/docs/docs/affinity-prediction/installation_tutorial.md

 **Requirements:**

 - No previous technical experience - we’ll walk through each step.
 - An API token: Request an API token [here](https://whe68a12b61.typeform.com/to/PpbO2HYf).
-We'll email you one automatically, so you should get one in less than 3 mins.
+We'll email you one automatically, so you should get one in a few minutes.

 *If you haven’t used an API key before, don’t worry.
 It’s just a string of characters that acts like a password.
 Once you've obtained an API key, you can simply copy and paste it - the tutorial shows you how.*